 AMD A and Intel H series with a ten suffix are considered budget chipsets.
 These include:

 - Intel H510, H610

-So if you are looking for just the most essential functions these are the chips to go for.
+So if you are looking for the essential functions, these are the chips.
 The following table shows some of the budget motherboards.